 In our case, the noisy features are those that we collected for all the different subitems in subsection 2.3.4.
 In most cases, we gathered subitem feature scores for multiple subitem separators per column.
-However at best only one of these separators can be correct.
+However, at best only one of these separators can be correct.
 This means that the other ones are inevitably invalid and should be discarded.
-We resolve this issue by only retaining the data for the most likely subitem separator.
+We resolve this issue by identifying the most likely subitem separator.

 When a column has only few items which are lists of subitems, we don't have enough data to make an appropriate evaluation.
-Therefore we discard the separators of that column for which the list occurrence is very low.
+Therefore, we discard the subitem separators of a column for which the list occurrence is very low.
 The occurrence has to be greater than 10% and at least 2.